 City of Pharr celebrates firefighters return from California

-The city of Pharr welcomed back three firefighters who returned to the Rio Grande Valley from California.
+The city of Pharr welcomed back three firefighters who returned to the Rio Grande Valley from California to assist in battling wildfires there.

 The firefighters, Pharr Battalion Chief Sergio Vasquez, Jesus Gonzalez and Charlie Cavazos, spent two weeks helping with the Palisades fire near Los Angeles.